datreant/datreant/docs/bundles.rst

     >>> b = dtr.discover('.')
     >>> b
-    <Bundle([<Treant: 'beans'>, <Treant: 'sprout'>, <Treant: 'acorns'>])>
+    <Bundle([<Treant: 'sequoia'>, <Treant: 'maple'>, <Treant: 'oak'>, <Treant: 'elm'>])>

 For this simple example all our Treants were in this directory, so it's not quite as useful.
 But for a directory structure that is deep and convoluted perhaps from a project spanning years, ``discover`` lets you get a Bundle of all Treants in the tree with little effort.
 You can then filter on tags and categories to get Bundles of the Treants you actually want to work with.

 See the :func:`datreant.core.discover` API reference for more details.